 That said, he is also an impressive athlete who is able to quickly get in position and mirror speed on the interior.
 Forsyth is an excellent pulling center, and is able to go from the A-gap to D-gap with ease, as well as get (and stay) ahead of screen plays.
 He’s also a tenacious pass protector who consistently strains to sustain his blocks through the echo of the whistle and is always looking for work if he doesn’t have anyone to block.

 He did have two botched snaps in the tape viewed, which may concern teams or be a coaching point early in his career.
-That said, he has the potential to be a starting center for many teams as a rookie.
+That said, he has the potential to be a starting center for some teams.